-- 1. Without prejudice to Article 61(1)(e) and (g), Article 64(1) and Article 68(2) and (4), the Management Board shall take its decisions by an absolute majority of its members with a right to vote. - 2.
+- 1. Without prejudice to Article 19(4), 61(1)(c), (e) and (g), Article 64(1) and Article 68(2) and (4), the Management Board shall take its decisions by an absolute majority of its members with a right to vote. - 2.
 Each member shall have one vote.
 The Executive Director shall not vote.
-In the absence of a member, his or her alternate shall be entitled to exercise his or her right to vote. - 3.
+In the absence of a member, his or her alternate shall be entitled to exercise his or her right to vote.
+The Executive Director shall not vote. - 3.
 The rules of procedure shall establish the more detailed voting arrangements, in particular, the conditions for a member to act on behalf of another member as well as any quorum requirements, where appropriate. - 4.
 Countries associated with the implementation, application and development of the Schengen acquis have limited voting rights in accordance with the respective arrangements.
 In order to allow the associated countries to exercise their right to vote, the Agency shall detail the agenda identifying the points for which a limited voting right has been granted.